Delboy/DryDrops/TESTING.md

 *As an admin, I can feature products so that I can display them on the home page*
 - If an admin is logged in, the products will show a 'feature' button on both their product card and their details page.
 - Clicking this button will toggle the item's 'Featured' status.
-- Featured products will appear in the 'Whats Hot' section on the home and products page.
+- Featured products will appear in the "What's Hot" section on the home and products page.
 - Featured items will have a banner around the product's image, only visible by admins.

 ![Hot-Products-Home](assets/images/hot-products-home.png)